financefeast/python_client/README.md

 Query params :
 * exchange: string ; limit tickers to this exchange

+### tickers_search
+Get a list of supported tickers
+Query params :
+* search_str: string ; search for a ticker symbol, uuid4 or company name.
+Partials will match and case insensitive
+* exchange: string ; limit tickers to this exchange

 ### exchanges
 Get a list of supported exchanges
 Query params : None